-- All expenses incurred by you and/or your covered dependents combine to meet the family deductible. - If no one person meets the individual deductible, but combined participant expenses meet the total deductible amount, no further deductible is required.
+- All expenses for which a deductible applies, incurred by you and/or your covered dependents, combine to meet the family deductible. - If no one person meets the individual deductible, but combined participant expenses meet the total deductible amount, no further deductible is required.